ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 FROM logs-proxy.otel-default
 | WHERE client.geo.country_iso_code IS NOT NULL AND user_agent.version IS NOT NULL AND http.response.status_code IS NOT NULL
 | EVAL version_major = SUBSTRING(user_agent.version,0,LOCATE(user_agent.version, ".")-1)
+| WHERE user_agent.name == "Chrome"
 | WHERE TO_INT(version_major) == 136
 | STATS COUNT() BY client.geo.country_iso_code
 ```

 Ah!
-It appears that this specific version of the Chrome browser has only been seen in the `TW` region!
-Quite possibly, Google has rolled out a specialized or canary version of their browser first in the `TW` region.
+It appears that this specific version of the Chrome browser has only been seen in the `TH` region!
+Quite possibly, Google has rolled out a specialized or canary version of their browser first in the `TH` region.

 Congratulations!
 We found our problem!
 In the next challenge, we will setup a way to catch new User Agents in the future.